-Jay Apt has examined actual industrial electricity price data for each state since 1990.15 There is no evidence that prices for industrial customers have gone down since restructuring; in many cases they have actually increased more than prices in states which remained regulated.
-As shown in figure 1, there is no correlation between restructuring and the annual rate of price change.
-A formal regression analysis leads to the same conclusion, with an r^2 of 0.01 (r^2 would be close to one if restructuring was correlated closely with the difference in the annual price change after and before restructuring).
-Restructuring in the electricity industry has not led to lower industrial prices, nor to decreased rates of annual price increases.
+Jay Apt has examined actual industrial electricity price data for each state since 1990.
+There is no evidence that prices for industrial customers have gone down since restructuring; in many cases they have actually increased more than prices in states that remained regulated.
+He shows that there is no correlation between restructuring and the annual rate of price change.

-Using New England as an example (see figure 2), the average annual rate of industrial price change for Connecticut, Massachusetts, Maine, New Hampshire, New York, and Rhode Island from January 1990 to one month prior to the beginning of the phase-in period for industrial competition (shown in Table 1) was 0.9% per year increase.
+Using New England as an example, the average annual rate of industrial price change for Connecticut, Massachusetts, Maine, New Hampshire, New York, and Rhode Island from January 1990 to one month prior to the beginning of the phase-in period for industrial competition was 0.9% per year increase.
 The corresponding annual rate after phase-in of competition was -1.7% per year (a decrease).
-The aggregate average, however, is highly influenced by the case of Maine, which saw prices fall by 20% following the construction of two new natural-gas supply pipelines from the Canadian Sable Island fields.
+The aggregate average, however, is highly influenced by Maine, which saw prices fall by 20% following the opening of two new natural-gas supply pipelines from the Canadian Sable Island fields that were unrelated to electricity deregulation.
 Falling prices in Maine, therefore, cannot be attributed to increased competition in the electricity market.
 When Maine is removed, the "before" rate for the remaining five states was 0.8%, but industrial prices rose 2.0% after restructuring in those states.
 For comparison, regulated Vermont's prices rose 0.8% annually from 1990 through March 1998, and fell 0.8% from 2001-2003.
-(Those time periods are used as comparison periods for all regulated states to encompass the periods before and after phase-in of restructuring in other states).